oobites/Comprehensive-Google-Map-Plugin/readme.txt

 = 8.0.2 =
 * Bug: Shortcode sent to editor had “addmarkermashupbubble” property generate twice
+* Bug: Removed incorrect CC property value
 * An attempt to resolve a problem of Google Maps & jQuery Tabs: resizing the map one second after it has been loaded
 * Enhancement: Added Dutch translation (Jeffrey van Rossum)
 * Enhancement: Making use of the library by Chad Killingsworth [chadkillingsworth at missouristate.edu] to add geolocation marker and accuracy circle to a map.
 The marker position is automatically updated as the user position changes.
-Useful for users on devices that want to find directions from their current location to map's marker (themc)
+Useful for users on mobile devices that want to find directions from their current location to map's marker (themc)

 = 8.0.1 =
 * Bug: Commented out on PHP function parsing the shortcode and rendering a map